-The Scantron Performance Series will be administered three times each year in fall, winter, and spring to students in grades 2 through 8 in core content areas.
-Optional testing is available for students in kindergarten and first grade.
+The MAP Growth will be administered three times each year in fall, winter, and spring to students in grades 2 through 8 in core content areas.
 An assessment for learning, the results from the Performance Series are used to identify students' ability levels, demonstrate academic growth over time, and place your child in appropriate instructional programs.